TheEdoRan/next-safe-action/README.md

 );
 ```

 `action` returns a new function (in this case `loginUser`).
-At this time, to make it actually work, we must pass the action to a Client Component as a prop, otherwise calling actions from hooks wouldn't work.
+At this time, to make it actually work, we must pass the action to a Client Component as a prop, otherwise calling actions from hooks wouldn't work properly.

 ```tsx
 // src/app/page.tsx